James Tedesco: 2012

 Attracting the attention of other clubs, Tedesco was the focus of a "bidding war" between the Wests Tigers and St George Illawarra, resulting in the Tigers signing him until the end of 2014.
 Weeks later, he was named at fullback for the team's first trial-match for the year.
-However, coach Tim Sheens said he was unlikely to be playing at fullback at the start of the regular season, saying, "'I don't necessarily want to throw that on him at this point.
+However, coach Tim Sheens said he was unlikely to be playing at fullback at the start of the regular season, saying, "I don't necessarily want to throw that on him at this point.
 I've got some experienced options."

-Having played well in both pre-season trials, Tedesco was named in the starting team to play the Cronulla Sharks in the first game of the season.
+Having played well in both pre-season trials, Tedesco was named in the starting team to play the Cronulla-Sutherland Sharks in the first game of the season.
 After showing potential in the early stages of the game, Tedesco suffered an injury to his knee in the 30th minute.
 The tear to the anterior cruciate ligament in his left knee was the end of his season.
 Team-mate Benji Marshall said, "Just seeing his reaction in the sheds, he was crying in there and it brought a tear to a few of the boys' eyes as well, because we see him as such a great talent and he's fitted into the squad well and he's a really good kid."